 Best Support Pillow for Back Pain in Bed

-Millions of adults in the world deal with back pain due to bad sleeping posture.
-Frequently shifting to adjust position or to fluff pillows leads to compromised sleep quality.
-This is why many of us wake up feeling tired and having backaches.
+Millions of adults in the world have to deal with back pain due to bad sleeping posture.
+Frequently shifting to adjust position or to fluff pillows is a good sign that you need to change pillow.

 Back pain is not always caused by a disease or medical condition.
 Sometimes it’s caused by stress and other environmental factors.
-One of the reasons for poor sleep quality is your pillow.
-This sleeping aid’s main purpose is to keep the neck and spine muscles aligned.
-However, the wrong kind of pillow can prove to be unsupportive.
+A support pillow should keep the neck and spine muscles aligned.
+However, the wrong kind of pillow can worsen your condition.
 There are also sleeping positions that can cause back pain even if you’re using the right kind of pillow.

 The good news is that there are pillows that can help alleviate back pain and other body aches.
 There are pillow types and sleeping positions that keep the neck and spine aligned so that you can sleep soundly.